pe-st/st/sublime.md

 - Reference: http://sublime-text-unofficial-documentation.readthedocs.org/en/latest/reference/color_schemes.html
 - Use the *Color Highlighter* package to display the colors inline

+## Unicode and UTF-8

+- Default is UTF-8
+- set preference "show_encoding" to true to have the current encoding displayed in the status bar
+- change the encoding with "Save with encoding..." or "Reopen with encoding"

 ## Regex

 ### Perl (PCRE) regex